 Potential complications of keratitis include:

-- Chronic corneal inflammation
+- Chronic corneal inflammation and scarring

 - Chronic or recurrent viral infections of your cornea